apopiak/substrate-hacking/README.md

 :rocket: It's meant to help beginners get a taste for how easy it is to add functionality to a Substrate-built blockchain in a modular way.
 This is originally a fork from the Substrate Template Node.
 Please follow Substrate's tutorial [here](https://substrate.dev/docs/en/tutorials/create-your-first-substrate-chain/) if this is your first time working with Substrate.

-:bulb: :goal_net: The goal is to pass in WASM binaries of compiled runtimes to add new modules / pallet functionality to the chain :goal_net: :bulb:
+:bulb: :goal_net: The goal is add new functionality to this permissioned chain :goal_net: :bulb:
+:factory: See the runtime modules folder for a history of the changes in this chains runtime

 # Build, Run and Try Things